 Margaret S. Hood Ball

-Co-sponsored by the Office of Student Engagement and the First-Year Class Council, the Margaret Hood Ball is the first semi-formal social event of fall semester.
+Co-sponsored by the Office of Student Engagement and the First-Year Class Council, the Margaret Hood Ball is the first semi-formal social event of spring semester.
 Dressed in chique attire, First-Year students welcome all students and their guests to a fun evening and dance the night away.

 Fall Family Weekend